jnickla1/macCESMpostprocess/README.md

 grep -i "error" macCESMpostprocess/install.out
 ```
 This should return just one instance of `+ error` where a part of a file is read to the terminal.
-If this grep search gives anything in addition. that, examine the install.out record and the bash script.
+If this grep search gives anything in addition to that, examine the install.out record and the bash script.
 Then re-attempt the installation step that didn't work in isolation.
-You are welcome to create an issue or contact me.
+You are welcome to create an issue on this github or contact me.

 ## STEP 3: Instantiate postprocessing.
 This creates a code folder within your case output directory